-Udenyca is indicated to decrease the incidence of infection, as manifested by febrile neutropenia, in patients with non-myeloid malignancies receiving myelosuppressive anti-cancer drugs associated with a clinically significant incidence of febrile neutropenia.
+- Patients with Cancer Receiving Myelosuppressive Chemotherapy Udenyca is indicated to decrease the incidence of infection, as manifested by febrile neutropenia, in patients with non-myeloid malignancies receiving myelosuppressive anti-cancer drugs associated with a clinically significant incidence of febrile neutropenia. - Hematopoietic Subsyndrome of Acute Radiation Syndrome Udenyca is indicated to increase survival in patients acutely exposed to myelosuppressive doses of radiation.